kammitama5/kammitama5.github.io/_posts/2022-01-19-Wednesday-January-19th.md

 ## My high school
 - The school is responsible for educating several engineers, doctors, lawyers, leaders in the Arts and educators.
 - It also offered squash, netball, football, tennis, gymnastics, badminton, theatre, singing, swimming, and the eco-Activist's club.
 I might have, at some point been involved in all of these.
+There was also a steelpan group (I played drums for those briefly) and a Classical Ensemble (my brother played cello for that).
 I was also in both the Christian club and the Indian Cultural Club, too, I think, and even made a drawing of Mother Lakshmi one year for our yearly exhibit.

 <img src="/images/christmas22small/naps2022.png" width="400">